vitalets/playwright-bdd/docs/faq.md

 Moreover, it provides more transparency on how Playwright **see** your BDD scenarios.
 If for some reasons you don't want pre-generation - check out [gherkin-wrapper](https://github.com/Niitch/gherkin-wrapper) project, it runs BDD scenarios on-the-fly.

 ### Is it possible to apply `test.use()` in a generated test file?
-Test files generation is a fully automatic process, no manual interceptions allowed.
-But instead of applying `test.use` (that has impact to all tests in a file) you can [utilize tags](writing-steps/playwright-style.md#tags) with custom fixtures.
-That is more flexible approach and allows to selectively change settings for a particular scenario/test.
+Test file generation is a fully automated process with no manual intervention required.
+Instead of using test.use, which affects all tests in a file, you can [utilize tags](writing-steps/playwright-style.md#tags) with custom fixtures.
+This approach is more flexible and allows for selectively changing settings for specific scenarios or tests.

 ### Is it possible to run BDD tests with a single command?
 This approach was initially implemented: test files were generated during the first execution of `playwright.config.ts`.
 It allowed to run tests with `npx playwright test` instead of two commands `npx bddgen && npx playwright test`.
 But later several issues appeared: